The Most Comfortable Walking Boots, According to a Podiatrist

 As Dr. Sutera suggested, you'll want to lean toward Ugg's newer, sturdier models, like the “Kesey” boot.
 The leather and wool-blend upper are fully waterproof and they have a grippy rubber outsole, but the supportive interior — which is lined with the brand’s signature cozy wool lining — is by far the best part.

 To buy: nordstrom.com, $160

 Sleek Block Heels With Comfort Technology

 You'd never guess it by looking at them, but Rockport has worked its proprietary truTECH comfort system into this sleek pair of pointed-toe, leather ankle boots.
 The heel is engineered to absorb shock and the insole is constructed with anatomically cushioned retention-foam to provide support where you need it most.

 To buy: nordstrom.com, $170

 Modern Western Booties

 Heading out west?
-You’ll want to pack Frye’s “Ray Western Shootie” with its cut-out silhouette, distressed leather, and decorative buckles.
+You’ll want to pack Frye’s “Billy Shootie” with its cut-off cowboy boot sillhouette, smooth leather, and easy-pull heel tabs.
 Inside, it's got a broken-in feel to match the look, letting you take on places like the adobe town of Taos, New Mexico atop a soft leather lining and a cushioned footbed.

 To buy: zappos.com, $298